fiveid/fiveid.github.io/_projects/2017-01-12-LumsSpace.md

 ## Consultation Nanosite

 <br/>
-Consultation website for ambitious infrastructure project at Lancaster University Management School.
-Aiming to encourage feedback on forthcoming redevelopments to the buildings.
+Single page website to invite consultations for an ambitious infrastructure project at Lancaster University Management School.

-Focused, clean, and clear.
+The single page website solution was cost-effective and allowed for quick deployment.
+The design is focused, clean, and clear on desktop and mobile.

 ![LUMS Space](http://fiveid.co.uk/portfolio/portfolio_images/2017/lums_01.jpg)